forlond/phpunit-testing-tools/docs/symfony_form.md

 ;
 ```

-### assert

-Finally, when all the expectations are in place, the `assert` method needs to be used.
-There are two modalities:
+---

 ```php
 public function assert(bool $strict = true): void
 ```

+Finally, when all the expectations are in place, the `assert` method needs to be used.
+There are two modalities:

 - When the `strict` mode is `true`, all the form children should have a expectation.
 For example, if the form has more
   children than the ones expected, then the test will fail.